SubspaceNetwork/Python-Plugin-Loader/readme.md

 __plugin_website__ = "http://example.com/sampleplugin"
 ```

-note that plugin_mainclass can only be used to set the main class; it
+**Note:** Plugin_mainclass can only be used to set the main class; it
-cannot be used to set the main python file, as it must be contained in the
+cannot be used to set the main Python file, as it must be contained in the
-main python file. if you want to change the main python file, you must have a
+main Python file. if you want to change the main python file, you must have a
-plugin.yml.
+`plugin.yml`.

 Summary of fields:

-- "main" - name of main python file or name of main class
+- `main` - name of main Python file or name of main class
-- "name" - name of plugin to show in /plugins list and such. used to name the
+- `name` - name of plugin to show in the `/plugins` list and such.
+Used to name the
-   config directory. for this reason it must not equal the full name of the
+   config directory.
+For this reason, it must not equal the full name of the
    plugin file.
-- "version" - version of plugin. shown in errors, and other plugins can access it
+- `version` - version of plugin. shown in errors, and other plugins can access it
-- "website" - mainly for people reading the code
+- `website` - mainly for people reading the code

 Decorator api
 -------------

-The decorator api preloads an object called "hook" into your interpreter.
+The decorator API preloads an object called `hook` into your interpreter.
 This
 object contains the decorators you can use.
 After first run, an object called
 pyplugin is also inserted into your globals, so that it may be accessed from
 functions.
 Some other stuff is also preloaded for you.
 The code runs something